laplacian-core/metamodel/README.md

 # laplacian:model:metamodel

-This model expresses the structure of models.
-In other words, this model explains how to define "a model".
+A model that expresses the structure of relational model with aggregation support.
+This model is used to define models from which templates generate resources.